 3. Take time for you

-I’ve already shared my opinions on the holy grail of self-care, and months on, I’m not doing much better, but I know this one is SO IMPORTANT.
+I’ve already shared my opinions on the holy grail of self-care, and now I’m not doing much better, but I know this one is SO IMPORTANT.
 Trying to strive for perfect parenting leaves no time for you as anything but a parent.
 And we all know a refreshed and happy mum makes a better parent anyway.
-Wherever you get your energy and joy from (outside of your family, of course), then invest time in it.
+Wherever you get your energy and joy from (outside of your family, of course), invest time in it.
 Spend time doing it, even if it means spending less time with the kids for a bit or overdoing the screen time so you can have your time.
 It will make a world of difference.

 4. The world isn’t perfect, and that’s ok

 “Perfection is not within the grasp of ordinary human beings.”, Bruno Bettelheim wrote in his book, A Good Enough Parent, published in 1987.
 And we think it still applies today.
 Dr Donald Winnicott agreed, ‘[a parent’s] failure to adapt to every need of the child helps them adapt to external realities.
 [Our] imperfections better prepare them for an imperfect world.”
 Kids need to know the realities of the world, and while we want to protect our kids as much as we can, it’s not a bad thing to know that things can’t be perfect or always go our way.

 5. Stop the mum guilt